robweber/ha-betabrite-sign/README.md

 * betabrite/sign/available - availability topic (ie, is the program running)
 * betabrite/sign/current_text - current text entity value
 * betabrite/sign/new_text - command topic to update text entity from Home Assistant
+* betabrite/timer_switch/status - status of the timer switch (on/off)
+* betabrite/timer_switch/command - command topic to update switch from Home Assistant
+* betabrite/timer/current_text - text entity to set the timer duration
+* betabrite/timer/new_text - command topic to update duration from Home Assistant

 Turning the sign off and on is done via a special Text object allocated when the program starts.
 This is simply a blank message that pre-empts any running message at runtime to blank the display (off) and then remove it to return the display to normal messaging (on).
-The text entity can be set in Home Assistant and used in any message through a special MQTT variable.
+The [text](#home-assistant-text-variable) and [timer](#home-assistant-timer-variable) entities can be set in Home Assistant and used in any message through a special MQTT variable.

 ### Home Assistant MQTT Statestream